-Changing guitar strings isn't a complicated task, but try convincing a new guitarist of that.
+Changing electric or acoustic guitar strings isn't a complicated task, but try convincing a new guitarist of that.
 It can seem plenty intimidating to a beginner.

 Some players are so unnerved at the thought of restringing their guitar that they never learn to do it and rely instead on the local guitar shop to do it for them.
 Some players are simply too lazy to change their strings, while others don't even realize that strings need to be changed!